sumiyaabdi/ConditionCounter/README.md

 The exercise involves the following:

-Create an R package that exports the following functions:
+This R package that exports the following functions:

 1.  `extractPatients(connection)`

-This function should take a database connection as input, and extract counts of all conditions by year and month from the condition occurence table in the OMOP CDM database.
-The function should be able to do this for different sql dialects using the [SqlRender R package](https://ohdsi.github.io/SqlRender/).
-It should return a data.frame with the data needed for the `plotTrend` function.
+This function takes a database connection as input, and extract counts of all conditions by year and month from the condition occurence table in the OMOP CDM database.
+The function is be able to do this for different sql dialects using the [SqlRender R package](https://ohdsi.github.io/SqlRender/).
+It returns a data.frame with the data needed for the `plotTrend` function.

 2.  `plotTrend(data, byMonth = FALSE)`